Hallie-C/FEmentor-preview-card-component/README.md

 ### What I learned

 Through working with this project, I have more chance to work with flexbox and understand more about how it works with just simple design.
-I can also apply my CSS knowledge to design typgraphy, align items at required position.
+I can also apply my CSS knowledge to design typography and align items at required position.

 ```css
 /* The flexbox here is used to center the card vertically with the device view */